sagc-bioinformatics/nextflow-vs-snakemake-2024/slides/nextflow_intro.md

 - The *pipe* (`|`) is a special operator, and it works just like a pipe in bash
     - You can pipe from any process/operator with one output channel to any process/operator with one input channel

-- TODO: show picture of branching, show picture of pipe

 ```
 # Piping
 A | B | C